RosettaCommons/documentation/scripting_documentation/RosettaScripts/RosettaScripts.md

 -   **ParsedProtocol** , **Filter** , and **Mover**
 ParsedProtocol maintains a vector of pairs of movers and their associated filters.
 By using the TrueFilter or the NullMover, filters and movers can be essentially decoupled by any protocol.
 The setup of having pairs of movers and filters is used simply because in most contexts filters will be conceptually associated with a mover and vice versa.
 -   **DockDesignParser.cc** This function parses an xml file and populates DockDesignMover with pairs of Movers and Filters.
 All of the movers and filters that are supported should also be defined in this function.

+Check out an [introductory tutorial](https://www.rosettacommons.org/demos/latest/tutorials/scripting_with_rosettascripts/scripting_with_rosettascripts) and an [advanced tutorial](https://www.rosettacommons.org/demos/latest/tutorials/advanced_scripting_with_rosettascripts/advanced_scripting_with_rosettascripts) on RosettaScripts.

 Example XML file